ksmin23/my-aws-cdk-examples/glue/cdc-parquet-to-apache-iceberg/README.md

 `AWS Glue 4.0` added support for Apache Iceberg natively, so no Apache Iceberg connector for AWS Glue from marketplace is needed.

-Then you should set approperly the cdk context configuration.
+Then you should set approperly the cdk context configuration file, `cdk.context.json`.
 For example:
 <pre>
 {